kevin-chalmers/set08103/lectures/lecture04/README.md

 > Waste is anything that does not create value to the customer.

 For example, consider you as a student.
 The value to you in university is getting an education.
-Anything not providing an education at university is a waste.
+Anything not providing an education at university is a waste in lean thinking.
 The question a university has to ask is what does a student consider valuable as part of their education?
 Anything else that a university does is a waste.

 In lean, elimination of waste is the fundamental principle that everything comes from.
 To do this, we need to learn how to see waste, uncover the biggest sources of waste, eliminate these, and repeat.